Karasp1980/bunnyland/README.md

 * ## Post Detail Page

-In the post details page, this simply shows everything relating to one single event.
+In the post details page, this simply shows everything relating to one single post.
 You can reach this page by clicking on an post image on the post.
 It also shows the popular profiles component for continuity across the pages.
 If you are the owner of the post, from this page you have the option to edit or delete the event by clicking on the three dots that appear next to the posts posted date.

 If you select Edit, you are taken back to the post creation form, but the fields are already pre-populated with the existing event information.
 You can edit the desired fields and save the changes, which will return you to the post detail page and you can see that the post has been updated successfully.